pkozuchowski/Apex-Opensource-Library/docs/TestDataBuilder.md

 For example, let's assume that we have 3 Account Record Types - Person Account, Small Medium Business and Enterprise Business.
 Each has completely different layout and set of required fields.

-This is when we can use flavours in TestDataFactories:
+This is when we can use flavours in TestDataDefaults:

 ```apex
     private final static Map<SObjectType, Map<String, SObjectFactory>> sObjectFactoriesMap = new Map<SObjectType, Map<String, SObjectFactory>>{